-The NSW Government has committed $2.2 million to upgrade Wollongong Hospital’s Birthing Unit, which will deliver a major transformation to provide a more modern, functional and welcoming birthing space for local women and families.
+The NSW Government $2.2 million to upgrade Wollongong Hospital's Birthing Unit will deliver a major transformation to provide a more modern, functional and welcoming birthing space for local women and families.

 Temporary Birthing Unit

-We want to assure women and their families that this decision has been made with the safety of women and their babies as our highest priority.
+This decision has been made with the safety of women and their babies as our highest priority.
 Our staff are fully committed to making your birthing experience the best it can be.
-We acknowledge this change will bring questions and concerns and have developed the following information to help answer some of your questions.

 For a virtual walk through of the Temporary Birthing Unit please view this YouTube video - Wollongong Hospital Temporary Birthing Unit Walk Through.

 There are seven delivery suites.
-This is the same number as currently available.
 It is rare to have all birthing suites fully utilised at any one point in time.
-The suites are smaller than existing rooms, but there is space for birthing props including balls and stools.
+There is space for birthing props including balls and stools.

 Unfortunately, not all rooms have ensuites.
 There is one room with ensuite facilities, which will be utilised on a needs basis with priority given to women with complex needs or additional clinical support.
 For many reasons, ensuites cannot be added to the temporary ward.
 We know this is less than ideal, but please be assured that our staff will work with you to make your stay as comfortable as possible.

 All rooms will be allocated based on the clinical needs of the women at the time.
 The room with the ensuite will be a last option to enable an additional shower to be available.
 Women with complex needs or requiring a higher level of clinical support will be given priority.